KotoLLC/peacenik/README.md

 Koto blends these last two categories, offering both a distributed OSS approach, as well as more of a "closed circle" approach like Facebook.

-*Note*: the [Minds](https://www.minds.com/) project is a similar blend, but relies on Blockchain, and an incentive model for posting, which seem unnecesary to us.
+*Note: [Minds](https://www.minds.com/) is a similar blend, but relies on Blockchain, and an incentive model for posting, which seem unnecesary to us.*

 ## How it works